 Next on the must DO ride list should be Bandra Worli Sea Link, via a bus or a cab anything but just ride and feel it during late sunset hours.
 Another TO DO ride is the ferry from Gateway of India.
 Metro train ride should also be on the DO list of yours.
 Oh have i missed on kids with you ?
 Here are few rides for them Vanrani Toy Train, Matheran Toy Trains, Essel World Rides, H2O water sports rides at Chowpatty.

-List Of DON’T
+List Of DON’T in Mumbai City

 - Don’t Spit or Litter on Roads and public places, Keep Mumbai Clean.